 - Age 26.
 Attempted rape at knifepoint in broad daylight at an ATM on a busy intersection.
 Two phone calls to file a police report go unanswered.
 On third call, I mention my law firm to get the police department to respond.
 In their view, “nothing happened” because I wasn’t robbed, stabbed, or raped.
 It will take nearly a decade before I can use an ATM again.

 - Age 27.
 The secretaries learn that our law firm pays the younger male attorney I supervise more than me.
 The secretaries draw straws to see who will tell me.
 When I confront one of the partners, he says it’s because the male attorney “is getting married soon.”
 Eventually, after I threaten to sue, I receive a raise.
-I make $300/year more than the male attorney I supervise, despite higher billable hours and more experience.
+I make $300/year more than the male attorney I supervise, despite higher billable hours and more experience since I can work different cases as criminal cases or immigration using resources as fingerprinting toronto to help with this.
 And yes, I meant to say per year, not per month.

 - Age 27.
 My cleavage helps get my boyfriend out of a speeding ticket on his birthday.
 Police officer leered as he leaned into the car—on the passenger side.

 - Age 31.
 My husband and I attend a black tie engagement party.
 I wear a black lace sheath dress that exposes some cleavage, but little else.
 He gets pissed that men stare at my chest rather than my face.
 Apparently this is my fault, not theirs.